 Indeed, most of the country lives around fishing and agriculture, with quiet evenings.

-Having said that, Sri Lankans love music, and they blast it from as early as 6 am.
-Which makes for unexpected and unwanted early wake-up.
+Having said that, Sri Lankans love music and blast it as early as 6 am.
+Which makes for an unexpected and unwanted early wake-up.

 23. Dress Conservatively